NxPKG/khulnasoft-docs/content/stream/webrtc-beta.md

 ## Supported WHIP and WHEP clients

-Beyond the [example WHIP client](https://github.com/cloudflare/workers-sdk/blob/main/templates/stream/webrtc/src/WHIPClient.ts) and [example WHEP client](https://github.com/cloudflare/workers-sdk/blob/main/templates/stream/webrtc/src/WHEPClient.ts) used in the examples above, we have tested and confirmed that the following clients are compatible with Cloudflare Stream:
+Beyond the [example WHIP client](https://github.com/cloudflare/workers-sdk/blob/main/templates/stream/webrtc/src/WHIPClient.ts) and [example WHEP client](https://github.com/cloudflare/workers-sdk/blob/main/templates/stream/webrtc/src/WHEPClient.ts) used in the examples above, we have tested and confirmed that the following clients are compatible with Khulnasoft Stream:

 ### WHIP